 Cornwall Orchards Bed and Breakfast is a country inn located on 13 acres, just 4 minutes south of Middlebury College in Cornwall, Vermont.
 Cornwall is in Addison County, a supremely picturesque region of the Champlain Valley.
-We have four rooms, each with an adjoining private bath with tub and/or shower.
+We have four rooms, each with its own private bath with tub shower or shower stall.
 We serve a full hot breakfast family style, so our guests can enjoy conversation and share ideas.

 Sit on the deck with your coffee and behold our hilly meadow with heritage apple trees, one of the last remaining stands of the Witherell family’s huge orchard planted in 1910.
+In summer, go for a morning stroll and look for birds.
+In winter, bring your skates, skis, and snowshoes.
+Rediscover the romance of pond skating without getting in your car.
 You are welcome to read, grab a board game, or do some needlework in the living room.
 Help yourself to tea in the dining room anytime.
 If you have business to take care of, we have surge protectors and ample Wi-Fi.

 Need to reserve dinner?
 We can help with that, and with local entertainment and recreation ideas too.
-In winter our historic Glenwood wood stove helps to warm the first-floor bedrooms.
+In winter our new wood stove helps to warm the first-floor bedrooms.
 We accept large group bookings by phone only.
 Sorry, no pets (no exceptions).

-The property has English perennial gardens and a meadow with winding paths through wildflowers, an exquisite setting for memorable and romantic wedding vows.
-A number of weddings have been held here in the last twenty years.
+The property has English perennial gardens and winding paths through a pollinator-friendly wildflower meadow, an exquisite setting for memorable and romantic wedding vows.
+A number of small weddings have been held here in the last twenty years.
 You, or your wedding planner, are welcome to arrange to use the property with your own caterer, etc. We are happy to help.

 We hope travelers from all backgrounds will feel welcome and find renewal here.